Skip to main content

 I ask each student to follow specific policies, which I have listed below.
 I reserve the right to amend or add policies in the future.

-• When working on a project, students must work in the Bioinformatics research lab (a room in the Life Sciences Building).
-The specific times will be arranged between me and the student at the beginning of each semester.
-This will reduce distractions for the student, enable collaborations between students, and help me to interact with students on a regular basis.
-(I can make exceptions to this rule in some cases.
-Please talk to me about this in advance.)
+• When working on a project, students must work in the Bioinformatics research lab, a room in the Life Sciences Building.
+(I can make exceptions to this rule in some cases.)
+The specific times are arranged between me and the student at the beginning of each semester.
+This reduces distractions for the student, enables collaborations between students, and helps me to interact with students on a regular basis.

-• Each student will meet with me at a specific time each week to discuss research progress.
+• Each student meets with me at a specific time each week to discuss research progress.

 • Students must participate in lab meetings.
-Students will often be asked to make short presentations at these meetings.
+Students are asked to make short presentations at these meetings.

 • Students must document all computational logic in code and/or scripts.
 It is essential that people (including you and me) be able to "reproduce" your work.
 This means that if someone else were given the same data set, they would be able to use your code/scripts to produce the same output.
 As you do so, others will have more confidence in your work and will be able to build on it when you move to something else.

-• When working on a research project, students should stay focused and eliminate distractions, including phones, email, Facebook, Twitter, etc. You will accomplish much more this way.
+• When working on a research project, students should stay focused and eliminate distractions, including phones, email, social media, etc.

-• Students should respect each other’s time and space as well as BYU property.
+• Students must respect each other’s time and space as well as BYU property.

 Students who fail to adhere to these policies may be asked to leave the lab.